 So you're ready to buy, or sell.
 You probably know a few real estate agents.
 But how do you decide who to work with?
-There are a few things you'll want to consider.

 You'd never expect to get hired for a job without talking about your experience--so why would it be different for your real estate agent?

 You should never be afraid to ask about your agent's background, but you also shouldn't be immediately turned off if your agent is new to the game.
 Remember, a real estate agent with more experience can be better at guiding you through the homebuying process.
 But someone just starting out might be ready to bust her hump trying to find you the perfect home or market yours aggressively and make a name for herself.

 You should also check to see if your agent is licensed to be an agent, a broker, or Realtor.
 They’re all slightly different roles and you’ll need to choose the one that’s right for you.

 When it comes to your Realtor or real estate agent, experience is more than just years on the job.
 That's because real estate professionals do more than just show you homes.
 She helps you negotiate a price, discover the right neighborhoods, and understand a fair market value.
 Try asking your potential agent questions like: